Complete Recipe Schema Markup Guide 2026: Real Implementation Example

 Step 2: Structure Your Recipe Data

-Before writing any code, organize your recipe information:
+Before writing any code, organize your recipe information in this order:

 1. Basic Info: Name, description, author, date published

-3. Timing: Prep time, cook time, total time (use ISO 8601 duration format)
+3. Timing: Prep time, cook time, total time in ISO 8601 duration format

 5. Ingredients: Complete list in logical order